Frequently Asked Questions

 Let me be clear, I like online auctions.
-They have thier palce in many of my clients fundraising efforts.
+They have thier place in many of my client's fundraising efforts.
 I expect most organizations will offer online bidding as an effective revenue stream, sooner rather than later.

 When your online auction closes, all those items need to be packaged and shipped to the winners.
 This takes time.
 Time you likely don't have in the days before your your annual event.
-Why add stress to an already stress filled day.
+Why add stress to an already stressful week.

 Two approaches I like:

 1) Start the online auction the day AFTER your event.
-Print the web address in your program for the night.
-Show it on your big screens.
+Post the Online Auction URL everywhere during your event.
+Programs, on Video screens, thanks you emails.
 Have your auctioneer promote it.
-Print up and drop a business card in each persons bag at the end of the night directing them to your "Online Auction".
+Print up and drop a business card in each guest's bag at the end of the night directing them to your "Online Auction".

 2) Start the online auction any time you want.
-I have several clients that run online auctions year round.
+I have clients that run online auctions year-round.
 Sometimes they have 50 items for sale, other times maybe only 10.
 But they place things in the online auction as they are procurred in many cases.

 - This avoids storing it all year.